XPeng call volume above normal and directionally bullish

-Bullish option flow detected in XPeng (XPEV) with 13,296 calls trading, 1.3x expected, and implied vol increasing over 5 points to 84.84%.
-Jan-25 10 calls and 10/25 weekly 11 calls are the most active options, with total volume in those strikes near 4,400 contracts.
-The Put/Call Ratio is 0.22.
+Bullish option flow detected in XPeng (XPEV) with 21,431 calls trading, 1.6x expected, and implied vol increasing almost 9 points to 91.04%.
+Jan-25 20 calls and 11/1 weekly 12.5 calls are the most active options, with total volume in those strikes near 5,000 contracts.
+The Put/Call Ratio is 0.24.
 Earnings are expected on November 14th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>